Best-of-all-time

 Differences between qualifying times.
 Not suitable since it does not include race data.

 The average number of leader changes during the race.
-Unusable due to pit stops.
+Not suitable due to pit stops.

 Difference between starting and finishing positions.
 This is unreliable, partly due to grid position penalties imposed by the FIA.

-In the end, I have opted for option 1, but with a uniform points system from 1950 to the present, for both races and qualifying.
+In the end, I have opted for option 1, but using a uniform points system from 1950 to the present, for both races and qualifying.

-This points system is exclusively intended to determine the C-levels.
+This points system is exclusively used to determine the C-levels of each season.

 Uniform points system